Beverly M. Griffor Ph.D, JD, MBA, MS

 • U.S. Court of Appeals 6th Circuit

 • Griffor, B. and Vasquez, S., PROBABILITY AND STATISTICS FOR LAWYERS in Lorandos, D. (Ed.)
-(2022, in press) The Litigators Handbook of Forensic Medicine, Psychiatry and Psychology.
+(2023) The Litigators Handbook of Forensic Medicine, Psychiatry and Psychology.
 Thomson Reuters, Eagan, MN.

 • Griffor, B. (2017).
 Perceived Credibility of Child Witness Statements Based on Age and Gender (ProQuest).
 Eastern Michigan University, Ypsilanti, MI.